Kerbalism/Kerbalism/README.md

 **I think to have found a bug, and I have just a few mods installed**

-Try to reproduce it consistently, then provide me with a savegame that demonstrate the issue.
-Include log files, screenshots, and reproduction steps.
-Post the report here, or raise an issue on [GitHub](https://github.com/MoreRobustThanYou/Kerbalism/issues).
+Try to reproduce it consistently, then provide me with a save game that demonstrates the issue.
+Include log files, screen shots, and reproduction steps.
+Post the report on the KSP forums, or raise an issue on [GitHub](https://github.com/steamp0rt/Kerbalism/issues).

 **I want to add support for this to my parts**